MicrosoftLearning/mslearn-postgresql/Instructions/Labs/18-translate-text.md

         {"code": "ResourceKindRequireAcceptTerms", "message": "This subscription cannot create TextTranslation until you agree to Responsible AI terms for this resource.
 You can agree to Responsible AI terms by creating a resource through the Azure Portal and trying again.}
         ```

-        To resolve this error, run this command to create a Language service in your resource group and accept the Responsible AI terms for your subscription.
-Once the resource is created, you can rerun the command to execute the Bicep deployment script.
+        To resolve this error, you must create your first Language resource from the Azure portal so you can review and acknowledge the terms and conditions.
+You can do so here: https://portal.azure.com/#create/Microsoft.CognitiveServicesTextAnalytics.
+Create it under any new resource group with some random valid name, also assign some random valid name to the Language service you-re deploying.After that, because you agreed upon the Responsible AI terms for the whole subscription, you can create subsequent Language resources using any deployment tool (for example, SDK, CLI, or ARM template) under the same Azure subscription.
+Therefore, once you have created that first resource through the portal, you can simply delete it, and rerun the command to execute the Bicep deployment script.

-        ```bash
-        az cognitiveservices account create --name lang-temp-$region-$ADMIN_PASSWORD --resource-group $RG_NAME --kind TextTranslation --sku F0 --location $REGION --yes
-        ```

     - If you previously ran the Bicep deployment script for this learning path and subsequently deleted the resources, you may receive an error message like the following if you are attempting to rerun the script within 48 hours of deleting the resources: